-The spectre of physical child abuse looms large globally, with roughly 50,000 kids suffering that fate in Australia alone during 2021.
+Physical child abuse looms globally, with roughly 50,000 kids suffering that fate in Australia alone in 2021.
 In a perfect world, it would not happen, but sadly it does, and it’s incumbent on anyone who sees it or suspects it to report it to the relevant authorities.

 While the problem of physical or sexual abuse is widely understood by the public, another form - emotional abuse - is something that's not quite as well comprehended.
 That said, it can be every bit as damaging.

 The effects of emotional abuse (a.k.a.
 Psychological abuse) can be profound, as a child can end up feeling confused and unwanted.
 Being ignored by a parent on its own can be enough to cause lasting damage, as can be told they're worthless, responsible for a marriage break-up, or worse.
 It's a nasty and insidious problem that slowly erodes a child's esteem and feeling of safety.

 Why Do People Not Report Safeguarding Concerns?

 Sadly, emotional child abuse can often be overlooked, particularly if the parent responsible makes up tales about why their son or daughter is acting withdrawn or nervous at school.
 It can take many forms, and so happens an awful lot in modern society.

 - Ignoring a child's limitations & forcing them into uncomfortable situations

 - Never give a child praise for good work or actions

 - Not allowing a child to have or make friends